MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADSpCredential.md

 ```

 ### -Password
-The password to be associated with the application.
+Specifies the password to be associated with the application.

 ```yaml
 Type: String